ecsalomon/p-hack-simulation/README.md

 * up to 1, 2, 3, 4, or 5 batches per study
 * *p*<sub>crit</sub> = .05
 * two-tailed *t*-tests
-* 1,000 studies per combination of delta, batch size, & number of batches
+* 10,000 studies per combination of delta, batch size, & number of batches

+At delta = 0, "power" is actually alpha